bfanselow/Python-Tutorials/LEARN/README.md

 LEARN
 =====
-Scripts written for the purpose of better understanding tricky Python language constructs/concepts, or specific modules/packages
+Scripts and classes written for the purpose of better understanding tricky Python language constructs/concepts, or specific modules/packages

 A few fun Examples